 The hands of artists and makers can be very unattractive.
-Calloused, cut, worn, scared, muscular, and down right unsightly makers' hands literally ruin the whole photo.
+Calloused, cut, worn, scarred, muscular, and downright unsightly makers' hands ruin the whole photo.
 "Poof" photo disaster.
-My first suggestion for "photo magic" is that artist's should avoid using their own hands in a photo shoot.
+My first suggestion for "photo magic" is that artists should avoid using their own hands in a photoshoot.

 When photographing jewelry or clothing to be worn on the hand or arm, decide whether the benefits of a model's hand outweigh the distractions.
 In this case, the hand is a prop.
 Its purpose is to highlight key elements of the work.

 To achieve "photo magic" make sure the hands look attractive.
 This requires long graceful fingers and clean, perfectly manicured fingernails.

 During the photoshoot, pay close attention to the model's hand positions.
 If the model's hands aren't working naturally, either position the hands exactly as you want them or try a position such that the hands don't show.

 If you can avoid including hands in the photo it is much easier to get successful photo magic.
 For example, two photos in the new Professional Guidelines brochure (left) have taken this approach.